 How healthy are morels?

 Like many mushrooms, morels have a high protein content with few calories and few fat.
 Dried morels contain 20% of their dry weight in protein.
-Also remarkable is their enormously high magnesium content, which at 16 grams per 100 grams is particularly high compared to other mushrooms.
-In addition, they also contain all other vitamins, especially vitamin D. Morels have also been confirmed to be a type of medicinal mushroom, as they also strengthen the immune system, among other things.
+Also remarkable is their very high magnesium content, which at 16 grams per 100 grams is particularly high compared to other mushrooms.
+In addition, they also contain vitamins, especially vitamin D. Morels have also been confirmed to be a type of medicinal mushroom, as they also strengthen the immune system, among other things.